TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 to address the problem and it's a space where I wanna look for solutions and organizations that do the right things.

-**proof-reading until here, 2022-12-01**

-### Modern DAOs Are Bullshit
+### DAOs?
+More like chAOs!

 But to switch up topics a little, I think it's also important to focus on another big vertical the crypto space has given rise to and that is decentralized autonomous organizations (short: DAOs).
 In the introduction of this post, I had initially confessed to have majorily focused on investing in projects furthering their progress.
-I have since then changed my mind.
+I have since changed my mind.

-On a high level, the reason I'd like to point out is that DAOs have developed in a direction I hadn't anticipated.
-I actually had not foreseen plutocratic coin-voting becoming the defacto standard of decision-making.
-I think I had, instead, thought that more organizations would fundamentally adopt more policy-focused governance processes; figure out how to make equitable decisions without quorum voting - a lesser focus on token distributions.
+On a high level, the reason I stopped being enthusiastic about them is because they developed in a direction I hadn't anticipated.
+I hadn't foreseen plutocratic coin-voting becoming the defacto standard for decentralized decision-making.
+I think I had, instead, thought that more organizations would fundamentally adopt more policy-focused governance processes; figuring out how to make equitable decisions without quorum voting - and I definitely though there would be less of a focus on token distributions.

-Token-voting is so obviously problematic today that no conference or DAO governance conversation takes place without mentioning it at least once.
-From whale-only enforcement of proposals, to being exposed to excessive, greater-fool token holder risk, token-voting and the modern DAO stack doesn't seem viable to me.
+Already voting with tokens is now so obviously problematic that today no conference of DAO governance conversation takes place without mentioning it at least once.
+From whale-only enforcement of proposals, to being exposed to excessive, greater-fool token holder risk, token-voting and the modern DAO stack has stopped looking viable to me.

-With OceanDAO, I worked an entire year being paid in token.
-And I gladly always sold at the day of receival to safely cover my expenses.
-Today, my expenses have gladly been covered in full - probably around the 1 OCEAN/USD mark.
-I actually made good money working for them - but through this, I also never had any meaningful voting power.
-Ironically, they have since then shifted their business to verticals that stopped aligning our collaboration - and so I can gladly say that, for now, I didn't get brutally rekt in a market that has now priced the asset at 10x less the value of my base price.

-Apart from having large degrees of autonomy, in terms of receiving earmarked funds, it's been pretty bad for them and me.
+For me, it had always been more about natively implementing future of voting - and much less about governance decisions.

+I did, however, participate in another decentralized organization after LeapDAO, notably with OceanDAO in 2021 through a grants funding mechanism based on token-voting.
+As their treasury was exclusively helt in their equity tokens, this meant I would get paid in OCEAN tokens the entire year.

+Today, although I appreciate them funding projects through equity, I'm glad I immediately covered all the project's expenses right then and there: With a fiat base line, around the 1 OCEAN/EUR mark.
+Had I helt or speculated with the funds, I would be burned badly today.
+With the downside being that this lead me to never truly have a say in the grants funding allocation process - although I think I had important things to say.

+But I think the gist of this renewed DAO participation is that it contradicted some of my thesis of remotely working in an internet organization.
+My prior thesis had originated from the idea of Holacracy being an appropriate corporation structure that helped people to self-express; but then suddenly here I was in a fairly vertically-integrated governance process that optimized for darwinistic principles of seed funding economies.

 So modern DAOs are not at all what I had in mind with my previous experience in LeapDAO.
-What I always had found fascinating about their Holacracy is that it fostered governance around creating policy-making to extend a mutually-agreed upon constitution.
+What I always had found fascinating about their Holacracy implementation is that it fostered governance around creating policy-making to extend a mutually-agreed upon constitution.

 So our work there ended up being rather democratic - full of debates, tough and slow but equitable.
 I observed modern DAO governance conversely, with leaders